HugoC28/ImageRecognition/README.md

 ## Weeds Recognition
 After working on figures, we had to change our method for the farming application.
 Indeed our weeds [dataset](Weeds/dataset/) (based on [4Weed Dataset](https://arxiv.org/abs/2204.00080)) is much heavier than the figures one.
 With colored pictures of thousands of pixels, it is impossible to use our basic C program, it will take to much time and power to proceed.
-That's why we choose to use keras Python library.
+That's why we choose to use the Python library Keras from TensorFlow.
 We randomly separated our dataset into 3 folders : [train](Weeds/dataset/train/) (around 80% of the dataset), [validation](Weeds/dataset/validation/) (around 10%) and [test](Weeds/dataset/test/) (around 10%).
 Each folder will be used at different step of the process.

 ### Usage